Gibi500/PDU_Rasp_Progs/Screen/README.md

 3. My code afterwards looks at witch page and component it is and sends a signal to the MCU to toggle the device. afterwards it will send a command to the screen to toggle the color of the button to show the state of the device.
 4. repeat

+Important property is that the screen reads the global variable devx (with x being a number) to see if the device is on or off.
+But it only reads this variable when the page is loaded.
+So when you change the state of the device you have to change the background color manually.

 ### TODO

-- [ ] on start up everything should be turned off.
+- [V] on start up everything should be turned off.
 - [ ] Try to read the data of the backend using the api to display the data on the screen.
+- [V] When the screen is connected push the data trough to the screen.